Gautam825406/Finance_crime_detection_/README.md

 ---

+## 🎯 What this project does (1-minute view)

+Upload a transactions CSV → the engine builds a directed graph → detects money-muling rings (cycles, smurfing, layering) → highlights rings in an interactive graph → produces a strict-format JSON report for judge evaluation.

+**Designed for:**
+- Hidden datasets with fraud + legit trap patterns
+- 10K transactions within the required time budget

+---

 ## 📌 Problem Overview

 Money muling is a critical component of financial crime where criminals use networks of individuals (“mules”) to transfer and layer illicit funds through multiple accounts.
 Traditional database queries fail to detect sophisticated **multi-hop networks**.